Kanchana 3: Reception

-Despite mixed to positive reviews, Kanchana 3 performed well at the box office.
+Despite mixed reviews, Kanchana 3 performed well at the box office.
 The film received mixed reviews from audiences, with comparisons made between Kanchana & Kanchana 2.
 The dubbed Kannada version titled with the same name, and was panned by critics.

 Film Companion South wrote, "In theory, I am a fan of mixing humor and horror.
 I just wish they worked more on the writing.
 I can live with the non-existent craft in these films, but is it too much to ask a horror-comedy to have some quality horror and some quality comedy?"

 Release

 The movie was released on 19 April 2019.

+Sequel

+The fifth and final installment in this series, Kanchana 4 written and directed by Raghava, and stars Pooja Hegde and Nora Fatehi in the lead roles is in production.
+The film was officially announced in April 2019, coinciding with the theatrical success of Kanchana 3.
+Production was reportedly set to begin in 2020, but was delayed due to the COVID-19 pandemic and Lawrence's acting commitments.
+Principal photography commenced on 23 January 2025 in Chennai and is produced by Goldmines Telefilms.